jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 **Related research:**
 - *This One Will Be Different*, [Chapter 28](https://doi.org/10.1093/9780197820247.003.0028) by J.C.
 Bradbury

+## How should journalists approach public stadium proposals?
+- **Be skeptical.** 50 years of economics research consistently finds stadiums do not generate large economic benefits.
+You should immediately question the claim that "this one will be different."
+- **Bring in credible outside experts.** Stadium financing is complex and not easy to understand.
+Reach out to an economics professor at a local university, preferably a researcher with a record of publishing studies on public finance.
+- **Do not take commissioned economic impact studies at face value.** Commissioned studies are propaganda, not credible research.
+You do not have to report their estimates, and they should not be presenting as offering a reasonable perspective.
+- **Avoid false balance.** Reporting on stadium projects often results in bothsidesism, in which the non-credible commissioned reports are balanced against credible economic research.
+Your coverage should give accurate weight to the evidence, not equal weight.

+**Related research:**
+- *This One Will Be Different*, [Chapter 23](https://doi.org/10.1093/9780197820247.003.0023), [Chapter 28](https://doi.org/10.1093/9780197820247.003.0028) by J.C.
+Bradbury

 ## Questions journalists should ask about a stadium proposal

 Before reporting claims about a stadium’s economic benefits, journalists should ask:

-- **What is the full public cost?** Include land, infrastructure, tax exemptions, financing, maintenance, and future renovations—not just the announced construction subsidy.
+- **What is the full public cost?** Don't report the announced construction subsidy only.
+Include land, infrastructure, tax exemptions, financing, maintenance, and future renovations.

--  **Are the claimed benefits gross or net?** Spending at the stadium may simply replace spending at other local businesses.
+-  **Are the claimed benefits gross or net?** Does the forecasted spending at the stadium account for spending reallocated from other local businesses.

-* **Who paid for the economic-impact report?** A forecast commissioned by the team, developer, or project advocates should not be treated as equivalent to independent academic research.
+- **Who paid for the economic impact report?** A forecast commissioned by the team, developer, or project advocates should not be treated as equivalent to scholarly academic research.
+You should ask for examples of past projections using the same methods that turned out to be correct.
+Ask author to explain why their analysis projects such large benefits when economic research finds no benefits.

-* **What assumptions drive the estimate?** Examine attendance, visitor spending, job creation, surrounding development, and economic multipliers.
-A multiplier of 1.3 increases the estimated impact by 30%.
+- **What assumptions drive the estimate?** Examine attendance, visitor spending, job creation, surrounding development, and economic multipliers.
+All assumptions should be justified with reasonable explanations.

-* **What would happen without the subsidy?** The relevant comparison is not necessarily a stadium versus no development.
-The team may stay, the venue may be renovated, or the site may be developed another way.

-* **Who receives the revenue and who bears the risk?** Identify who controls tickets, naming rights, parking, concessions, and surrounding real estate—and who pays if costs rise or revenues fall.
+- **Who receives the revenue and who bears the risk?** Identify who controls tickets, naming rights, parking, concessions, and surrounding real estate.
+Who pays the if costs rise or revenues don't meet the projected expectations.

-* **Are mixed-use development gains being attributed to the stadium?** Apartments, hotels, offices, and restaurants may be viable without the venue or public subsidy.
+- **Are mixed-use development gains being attributed to the stadium?** Apartments, hotels, offices, and restaurants may be viable without the venue or public subsidy.

-* **What happened at comparable projects?** Compare the forecast with independent retrospective studies that measure actual changes in employment, income, tax revenue, property values, and tourism.
+- **What happened at comparable projects?** Compare the forecast with independent retrospective studies that measure actual changes in employment, income, tax revenue, property values, and tourism.

-For a more detailed reporting guide, see [How Journalists Should Evaluate a Stadium Proposal](/stadium-journalist-checklist/).
+**Related research:**
+- *This One Will Be Different*, [Chapter 11](https://doi.org/10.1093/9780197820247.003.0011), [Chapter 23](https://doi.org/10.1093/9780197820247.003.0023), [Chapter 28](https://doi.org/10.1093/9780197820247.003.0028) by J.C.
+Bradbury

 **Last reviewed:** July 2026